mpv-player/mpv/DOCS/man/mpv.rst

     fonts.conf in this file or mpv would not know about fonts that you already have in the system.

+    Only available when libass is built with fontconfig.

 ``~/.config/mpv/subfont.ttf``
     fallback subtitle font